kframework/X86-64-semantics/README.md

       - x86-flag-checks.k
       - x86-loader.k
       - x86-semantics.k
-    - Following are the K-defintion files specifying the semantics of individual instructions.
+    - Following are the K-definition files specifying the semantics of individual instructions.
       - registerInstructions/\*.k: Semantics of register only instructions
       - immediateInstructions/\*.k: Semantics of immediate  instructions
       - memoryInstructions/\*.k: Semantics of memory instructions